e0425705/ip/docs/README.md

 * The other commands available are `list`, `done`, `delete`, `find`, `help`, `save` and `bye`.

 >Things to take note of:
-    >*Input that look like `**this**` are parameters to be supplied by user.
+>* Input that look like `**this**` are parameters to be supplied by user.
-    >*Input format should strictly adhere to the one in the help list or in this user guide.
+>* Input format should strictly adhere to the one in the help list or in this user guide.
-    >*Input commands such as `todo`, `list`, `delete`, etc. are not case-sensitive but it is recommeneded to follow format stated in help list or this user guide.
+>* Input commands such as `todo`, `list`, `delete`, etc. are not case-sensitive but it is recommeneded to follow format stated in help list or this user guide.
+>* It is essential to save list via command `save` or `bye` as the list do not autosave to storage file duke.txt.

 ## Setting up program in Intellij
 * Prerequisites: JDK 11, update Intellij to the most recent version.